th3unkn0n/osi.ig/README.md

 * [ tags & mentions ] : most used hashtags and mentioned accounts

-* [ email ] : if any email is used any where it'll be displayed
+* [ email ] : if any email is used anywhere it'll be displayed

 * [ posts ] : accessability caption, location, timestamp, caption, picture url, etc
   * ( yet not working correctly with posts instagram marks as 'sensitive cotent' )